 On 21 June the PM of Bangladesh Sheikh Hasina arrived in New Delhi for a two-day state visit at the invitation of PM Narendra Modi, thus becoming the first leader to pay a bilateral state visit to India following the conclusion of the country’s 18th Lok Sabha elections and the formation of the new government in New Delhi the same month.
 It is noteworthy to mention that this was her second consecutive visit to India within a span of less than 15 days.
 Prime Minister Sheikh Hasina was among the international leaders/dignitaries who attended the swearing-in ceremony of the Indian Prime Minister Narendra Modi and the Union Council of Ministers[1] that was held on 9 June last month.
-This visit received much media attention as the Bangladeshi PM is scheduled to travel to China, after almost a decade, in the second week of this month.
+This visit received much media attention as the Bangladeshi PM is scheduled to travel to China, after almost 5 years, in the second week of this month.
 Therefore, ahead of her China trip, this visit demonstrates India’s geo-political significance in South Asia and the country’s prominence in Bangladesh’s foreign/regional policy for the latter’s development, prosperity, security, and regional stability.

 While addressing a press conference at her official residence Ganabhaban to brief the media on the outcome of her recent state visit to India, the Bangladeshi PM said that “this visit would play a pivotal role in strengthening the existing excellent relations between India and Bangladesh.”
 [2] During the visit, New Delhi and Dhaka signed 10 Memorandums of Understanding (MoUs) including seven new and three renewed ones on a wide range of critical areas such as blue economy, maritime cooperation, digital partnership, rail connectivity, space technology, military education, green cooperation, etc. to further consolidate the ever-growing relationship between the two neighbouring countries.
 [3]